Carreau/jupyter-book/notebook-extensions.md

 IPython.toolbar.add_buttons_group(['scipy-2015.clear-all-cells-restart','ipython.restart-kernel'])
 ```

-each call to this API will generate a new group of button with the default icons,
+each call to this API will generate a new group of buttons with the default icons,
-and if you hover the button the help text will remind you the action.
+and if you hover the button the help text will remind you of the action.

-### interact with user
+### Interact with user

-You can ask a value with the `base/js/dialog` module that have some convenience function.
+You can ask a value with the `base/js/dialog` module that has some convenience functions.

-This module have a `modal` function that you can use like that:
+This module has a `modal` function that you can use like this:

 ```
 dialog.modal({